binpash/pash/evaluation/scripts/README.md

 * [bigrams.sh]: Identify all bigrams in an input text.
 * [old_bigrams.sh]: Identify all bigrams in an input text (using interm. files).
 * [page-count.sh]: Determine how many pages are in a folder of OpenOffice documents.
-* [shortest-scripts.sh]: Find the 25 longest shell scripts in the system.
+* [tailsprogs.sh]: Find the 25 longest programs/shell scripts in the system.
 * [sieve.sh]: Sieve of Eratosthenes for finding all prime numbers up to a limit.
 * [spell.sh]: Spell-check one or more man-pages.
 * [symtab-sha.sh]: Extract and hash an executable's symbol, useful for building and signing an SGX enclave